sledorze/morphic-ts/.github/ISSUE_TEMPLATE.md

 **What is the expected behavior?**

-**Which versions of monocle-ts, and which browser and OS are affected by this issue?
-Did this work in previous versions of monocle-ts?**
+**Which versions of morphic-ts, and which browser and OS are affected by this issue?
+Did this work in previous versions of morphic-ts?**